Oshuma/git-trip/README.txt

 === SYNOPSIS:

 GitTrip is a unique, completely useless, way of visualizing git commit SHA strings.
-Since a single SHA is 40 characters (0-9, a-f), you can derive 6 RGB colors from each git object.
+Since a single SHA is 40 characters (0-9a-f), you can derive 6 RGB colors from each git object.
 (40/6 == 6 with 4 characters left over) With these 6 colors comes a wide range of possibilities.
 GitTrip::Painter will support multiple 'rendering modes' which will determine what the resulting